Did You Or A Loved One Have A Side-Impact Collision?

 According to the United States Office of Health, Safety and Security, side-impact collisions cause over 9,000 fatalities nationwide, with the only type of auto accident that has a higher fatality rate being head-on collisions.
 In addition to the increased risk of wrongful death, side-impact crashes are likely to cause debilitating personal injuries, which often cause great hardship for those involved.

-If you or someone you love has been the victim in a side-impact crash that was caused by another motorist, you may be entitled to compensation.
+If you or someone you love has been the victim in a side-impact crash that was caused by another motorist, you may be entitled to compensation for losses related to your accident, including medical bills, lost wages, and pain and suffering.
 Here at Jonathan Perkins Injury Lawyers, we strongly believe that negligent drivers must be held accountable for their actions, and will fight for your MAXIMUM compensation benefits.

 Causes of Side-Impact Collisions

 A side-impact collision is usually the result of negligent or reckless driving.
-Also known as broadside collisions or T-bone crashes, these types of accidents usually happen at busy intersections, where vehicles are crossing in front of each other.
+Also known as broadside collisions or T-bone crashes, these types of motor vehicle crashes usually happen at busy intersections, where vehicles are crossing in front of each other.

 Some common causes of Connecticut side-impact collisions can include (but are not limited to):